06 Dec Moray Ruins and Maras Salt Ponds, Sacred Valley

 There was a perfectly manicured square in the middle of the town for locals to meet and enjoy views of the mountains.

 Maras Salt Ponds

 As the sun began to sink low in the sky we arrived at the Maras Salt Ponds.
 The salt is found in a local subterranean stream and emerges into a spring.
 The flow of the spring has been directed through a system of channels (built before the Incas) so the water runs down the valley through a series of terraced ponds.
 As the water evaporates salt crystals form on the inner surfaces of the ponds walls.
 When enough salt crystals have formed the pond owner will block the water flow and allow the pond to dry out then scrape the salt from the sides and bottom of the pond.

-We were able to walk along a path through the ponds viewing the different stages of salt crystal formation.
-We were also able to buy some salt for our salt shaker at home.
+Walking along a path through the ponds our guide pointed out the different stages of salt crystal formation.
+At a small stall near the entrance we were able buy some Maras salt for our shaker at home.